Subpoena Domestication · All 50 States

 Trial & Hearing Subpoenas

 Compels witness appearance at a court proceeding.
-Tighter timing requirements and witness fee rules typically apply — we identify both at intake before filing.
+Tighter timing and witness-fee rules typically apply — we identify both at intake before filing.

 Custodian

-Records-only requests directed to a custodian of records — typically banks, hospitals, employers, or telecom carriers.
+Records-only requests to a custodian — banks, hospitals, employers, or telecom carriers.
 Often the fastest workflow when no testimony is needed.

-From originating subpoena to filed affidavit, six clean steps
+From originating subpoena to filed affidavit, without the guesswork

-A predictable workflow built around the destination state's procedural requirements.
+A predictable workflow built around the destination state's procedural requirements — you always know where the assignment stands.

 1

-You submit the originating subpoena and destination details.
-We confirm whether the destination is UIDDA or non-UIDDA and identify the proper court.
+You send the originating subpoena and destination details.
+We confirm whether it's a UIDDA or non-UIDDA state and identify the proper court.

 2

-We prepare the destination-state subpoena, transmittal letter, any required notices, and the filing fee tender — formatted to local rule.
+We prepare the destination-state subpoena, transmittal, required notices, and fee tender — formatted to local rule, not a generic template.

 3